 A functional rain garden has these key components:

-- Inlet: Whether you are directing water from downspouts or a small parking lot into a rain garden, each garden will have an entry point to let water flow into the garden.
-Sometimes this entry point may look like a tile trenched underground from your downspout, or it could be a curb cut in a parking lot, or other design.
+- Inlet: Whether you are directing water from downspouts or from a small parking lot into a rain garden, each garden will have an entry point to let water flow into it.
+Sometimes, this entry point may look like a tile trenched underground from your downspout, a curb cut in a parking lot, or another design.

 - Ponding area: The shallow bowl-like area that collects and temporarily ponds water is referred to as the “ponding area.”
 The ponding area in a rain garden is sized based on the area of land that will be contributing water to the rain garden.
-Ponding areas typically have a depth of 6-inches, but can range from 6-inchs to 12-inches in depth.
+Ponding areas typically have a depth of 6 inches, but can range from 6 inches to 12 inches in depth.

-- Plants: To further help soak in and absorb stormwater, plants that can tolerate moist soil conditions with deep roots are planted in the rain garden.
-Deep rooting plants will help to further break up the soil overtime creating more pore spaces to soak in water.
-Iowa native plants provide many options for grasses, flowers, and even shrubs with deep roots that will also benefit wildlife creating beautiful and functional rain gardens.
+- Plants: To further help soak in and absorb stormwater, deep-rooted plants that can tolerate moist soil conditions are planted in the rain garden.
+Deep roots will help to further break up the soil over time, creating more pore spaces to soak in water.
+Iowa native plants provide many options for grasses, flowers, and even shrubs with deep roots that will also benefit wildlife, creating beautiful and functional rain gardens.

 - Outlet: Rain gardens are designed to capture stormwater, but during large rains there may be more stormwater generated than the rain garden can store.
 For these larger rains, a rain garden will have an outlet to let excess water exit the rain garden in a stabilized way.